schierlm/Oberon-extended-history/README.md

      ORP.Compile ORL.Mod/s ~
      System.Free ORTool ORP ORG ORB ORS ORL ORX ~

-Note: Don't recompile modules ORX and ORTool just yet (if you do, you'll just see an error messages).
+Note: Don't recompile modules ORX and ORTool just yet (if you do, you'll just see an error message).
 These modules can be compiled only after rebooting under Extended Oberon.

 ------------------------------------------------------